theneva/jest-babel-hoist-typescript-repro/README.md

 There is no Jest configuration, so we're seeing the default behaviour that is

-1. Read `.babelrc`, and apply specified plugins and `babel-plugin-jest-hoist`
+1. Read `.babelrc`, and apply specified presets/plugins and `babel-plugin-jest-hoist`
 2. Perform the test run

 ## Test subject

 The test subject is a module that exports an Express middleware which performs some work that is undesirable in a test run.
 In this case, it does `console.log('hi')`.
-My real case is a request logger that gets incredibly noisy when performing tests that actually send HTTP requests.
+My real case is a request logger that gets incredibly noisy when performing tests that send HTTP requests to the server.

 ## Test case